lwz7512/using-optimus-readme/README.md

 visit `http://localhost:5000`

+done! 🙌

-> Note: Change your logo/banner/menu in `package.json`, and put image files into assets folder
+> Note: Change your logo/banner/menu in `package.json`, and put image files into assets folder.
+> You could push this newly generated docs to github then deploy it as github pages.

 ## Requiements